 Table of Contents

-Okay, so maybe New York isn’t quite like other U.S. cities, and New Yorkers are a different breed of neighbor.
+Okay, so maybe New York isn’t quite like other U.S. cities, and New Yorkers are a different breed of neighbors.
 But still, we’ve got to admit that intentionally ignoring, just not noticing, or otherwise not caring about our neighbors is a bit weird and cold-hearted.

 In a society where many families are geographically stratified, the population is getting older, many people are lonely, and most folks don’t know how to ask for help, your neighbor might save your life.
 There’s the story of the famous actor who rescued an elderly neighbor who fell off a ladder, the account of the Long Island man who pulled his neighbor from a house fire, and the tale of how a group of neighbors in Bay Ridge saved 28 cats.